Eastern Wolf kill of yearling Moose (June 2019)

 Photo 4.
 A Turkey Vulture, one of nature’s great janitors, stops by the Moose carcass to get a feed (27 June 2019, 10:34).

 Photo 5.
-An Eastern Wolf revisits the Moose carcass to retrieve the last remaining hard-earned meat (01 July 2019, 05:29).
+A putative Eastern Wolf revisits the Moose carcass to retrieve the last remaining hard-earned meat (01 July 2019, 05:29).

 Leave a Reply